 - Students live with carefully chosen French families.

 - The program includes activities with French student animateurs.

-- Field trips and excursions, including Paris, the Loire Valley, and the French Riviera are organized by Colby in Dijon and included in the program fee.
+- Field trips and excursions, including the south of France, Paris, Normandy, Chartres, Strasbourg, and World War I battlefields.
+All excursions are included in the program fee.

 Dijon: The City

 Dijon is located approximately 300 kilometers southeast of Paris and is easily accessible from the capital via high-speed train.
 A medium-sized city of almost 200,000 inhabitants, Dijon contains many famous cultural attractions, including the spectacular palace of the Dukes of Burgundy, the Puits de Moïse, and the Musée des Beaux-Arts, which houses one of the finest collections of painting and sculpture in France.
 The city has the largest preserved old quarter in France, much of which is now a pedestrian mall.

 Dijon has one of the most perfected public transportation systems in France.
 Students will have classes in a variety of places—the university, a lycée, the archaeological museum, and the director’s apartment—but will be able to get easily from one place to the other.

 The director’s apartment is in the historical center of the city, and is where Professor Weiss and his wife, Dace, live.
 The seminar on contemporary France is held there, as are a variety of program activities.

 Colby in Dijon for Upper Class Students (Sophomores, Juniors, and Seniors)